Option pricing models without probability: a rough paths approach

+\textbf{Note from the authors}.
+The authors would like to dedicate this paper to their late colleague Mark Davis.
+Each of the authors benefited greatly from discussions with Mark over the years and did so, in particular, during the preparation of an early version of this manuscript.
+One aspect of the presentation below is a perspective on the so-called Fundamental Theorem of Derivative Trading.
+Mark often stressed the importance of this result to the understanding of real-world trading; indeed he included a version of it in his entry ``Black-Scholes Formula'' in the Encyclopedia of Quantitative Finance \cite{EncyclopediaQF2010}.
+His decency and his good-natured common sense will be missed.

-\begin{quotation} \begin{small} \textbf{Abstract.} We describe the pricing and hedging practices refraining from the use of probability.
-We encode volatility in an enhancement of the price trajectory and we give pathwise presentations of the fundamental equations of Mathematical Finance.
-In particular this allows us to assess model misspecification, generalising the so-called fundamental theorem of derivative trading (see Ellersgaard et al. \cite{EJP17fun}).
-Our pathwise integrals and equations exhibit the role of Greeks beyond the leading-order Delta, and makes explicit the role of Gamma sensitivities. \end{small} \end{quotation}
+\begin{quotation} { \textbf{Abstract.} We describe the pricing and hedging of financial options without the use of probability using rough paths.
+By encoding the volatility of assets in an enhancement of the price trajectory, we give a pathwise presentation of the replication of European options.
+The continuity properties of rough-paths allow us to generalise the so-called fundamental theorem of derivative trading, showing that a small misspecification of the model will yield only a small excess profit or loss of the replication strategy.
+Our hedging strategy is an enhanced version of classical delta hedging where we use volatility swaps to hedge the second order terms arising in rough-path integrals, resulting in improved robustness. } \end{quotation}

-\subsection{Introduction}

-In this work we formulate the Black-Scholes technical apparatus for derivatives valuation and hedging without using probability.\footnote{ An informal and brief account of the discussion given here, with a historical perspective on how this work developed and on the related literature, is given in \cite{Bri19pro}. } SDE dynamics over-specify the properties of the price trajectories.
-The minimal information needed is the pair $(\pricePath , \priceVolatilityEnhancer )$, where $\pricePath$ denotes the trajectory and $\priceVolatilityEnhancer$ denotes its \emph{rough bracket}, see \cite[Chapter 5]{FH14cou}.
-We show moreover how to interpret the rough bracket financially.
-This also allows us to extend the Black-Scholes technology to a rougher regime, beyond the classical semimartingale setting.

-A further aspect that can be assessed in our framework is the consequence of model \emph{misspecification}.
-In classical Mathematical Finance, the fundamental theorem of derivative trading provides a formula to compute the profit\&loss that a trader incurs into when hedging with the ``wrong'' volatility.
-We show the pathwise nature of this formula and we generalise it.
-The generalisation consists in removing the assumption that the ``true'' price evolution is governed by an It\^o SDE.

-To place our result in context, we begin by noticing that the mathematical formulation of Black-Scholes-Merton theory (as formulated for example by Harrison and co-authors, see \cite{HK79mar}, \cite{HP81mar}) is based on two objects.
-One object is the equivalent martingale measure, the other object is the Black-Scholes partial differential equation.
-While the former is only interpretable within a genuinely probabilistic framework, the latter -- we argue -- has a purely pathwise nature, at a remove from any probabilistic features of the price dynamics.
-In order to formulate the Black-Scholes partial differential equation we \emph{only} need to know the quadratic variation of the price path.
-The quadratic variation is the path property on which H. F\"ollmer's work \cite{Foe81cal} is based.
-His article initiated the study of those formulas of Stochastic Analysis that hold without reference to a probability space; in the following work, we extend this programme to the classical formulas of Mathematical Finance.
+\section{Introduction}